CanopyTax/bandicoot.js.org/docs/concepts/serialization.md

 to RichTextEditor's `save()` prop.

 ### Deserialization
 Bandicoot accomplishes deserialization via React's [dangerouslySetInnerHTML](https://reactjs.org/docs/dom-elements.html#dangerouslysetinnerhtml).
-For this reason, it is HIGHLY RECOMMENDED that you review the [sanitization docs](/concepts/sanitization.md) to learn more about what you can do.
+For this reason, it is **HIGHLY RECOMMENDED** that you review the [sanitization docs](/concepts/sanitization.md) to learn more about what you need to do to avoid security vulnerabilities.